hunter-teacher-cert/currdev_unit_plan-data-science-analytics/README.md

 Total length: 2 Weeks

-00 - Introduction to Data / Data in our lives
+00 - Introduction to Data / Data in our lives 9-12.CT.1 - Create a simple digital model that makes predictions of outcomes.

 01 - Organizing Data
+9-12.CT.2 - Collect and evaluate data from multiple sources for use in a computational artifact.

 02 - Filtering and Scrubbing Data
+9-12.CT.3 - Refine and visualize complex data sets to tell different stories with the same data set.

 03 - Analyzing Data
+9-12.CT.3 - Refine and visualize complex data sets to tell different stories with the same data set.

 04 - In-depth data analysis
+9-12.CT.3 - Refine and visualize complex data sets to tell different stories with the same data set.

 05 - Big Data Research Project
+9-12.CT.1 - Create a simple digital model that makes predictions of outcomes.
+9-12.CT.2 - Collect and evaluate data from multiple sources for use in a computational artifact.
+9-12.CT.3 - Refine and visualize complex data sets to tell different stories with the same data set.
+9-12.IC.7 - Investigate the use of computer science in multiple fields.

 06 - Project Research and Work-day